Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Introduction

-In this work we study the Chiral Separation Effect in the full gauge theory with dynamical fermions, taking into account the contributions of virtual fermion loops and disconnected fermionic diagrams like the one in Fig.~\ref{fig:cse_diagrams}~b).
-These contributions are expected to modify the free fermion result (\ref{CSE_free}) and are thus important to know for the detectability of the Chiral Separation Effect in heavy-ion collisions.
+In this paper we study the Chiral Separation Effect in the full gauge theory with dynamical quarks, taking into account the contributions of virtual fermion loops and disconnected fermionic diagrams like the one in Fig.~\ref{fig:cse_diagrams}~b).
+These contributions are expected to modify the free quark result (\ref{CSE_free}) and are thus important to estimate the detectability of the Chiral Separation Effect in heavy-ion collisions.
 Rather than studying the theoretically clean, but rather academic, limit of exactly chiral quarks, we address the fate of the CSE in a more realistic setup with finite quark and pion masses and at finite temperatures in the vicinity of the chiral crossover.
 While giving some general insight into the magnitude of non-perturbative corrections to anomalous transport coefficients, this might also help to estimate the observable consequences of the CSE, such as the electric quadrupole moment of the quark-gluon plasma \cite{Kharzeev:1103.1307} due to Chiral Magnetic Waves \cite{Kharzeev:1012.6026}.

 Since the CSE is a feature of finite-density fermions, studying it in QCD would require simulations at finite baryon density, which are complicated by the infamous fermion-sign problem \cite{Gattringer:1603.09517}.
 With current simulation methods one could only obtain first-principle lattice QCD results for $\mu/T \ll 1$.
-In particular, a study of the CSE in chiral effective field theory \cite{Avdoshkin:1712.01256} suggests that for sufficiently low temperatures it is suppressed at $\mu < m_{\pi}/2$, where $m_{\pi}$ is the pion mass.
-However, this is precisely the region where the QCD sign problem is expected to be small, and there are little chances to obtain any reliable results outside of this region in near future.